dannolaius/coda-tutorial/gatsby-tutorial/step5/text.md

 extends: ['react-app', 'plugin:jest/all'],
 ```

-You should also add the following as a rule to avoid the nuisance of needing assertions for every test.
+You should also add the following as a rule, in the same file, to avoid the nuisance of needing assertions for every test.

 ```js
 'jest/prefer-expect-assertions': 'off',